-Before you begin your examination you should essentially move yourself into a deep relaxing learning state similar to the one that was presented within the PhotoReading section of this post.
+Before you begin your examination you should essentially move into a deep relaxing learning state similar to the one that was presented in the PhotoReading section of this post.

-The second step is to begin PhotoReading your examination paper from front to back and then from back to front, all the while following the methods presented within the PhotoReading section.
+The second step is to begin PhotoReading your examination paper from front to back and then from back to front, all the while following the methods presented in the PhotoReading section.